Visited: Friday 30 April 2010

 I’m out for a stroll with my young son, my girlfriend and her mother.
 We’ve done a circuit of the lake, around the parkland that surrounds the Roman ruins of this city (after 15 years of visiting, I still don’t whether it’s called the Verulam or the Verulamium).
 We’re approaching Ye Olde Fighting Cocks, and my girlfriend suggests dropping in for lunch.
 No, says her mum, let’s go back into town and go to the Wetherspoons.

-So I sulk my way back to the car and we park up in a non-Roman multi-storey.
+So we park up in a non-Roman multi-storey.
 A little two-minute walk takes us to the pub.
 It’s called the Waterend Barn.
 And while I’d never choose to spend a night out here, it’s worth a look just to enjoy this magnificent old building.